James Doyle

 For several years after the war, a detachment of Federal soldiers was quartered at Marion in barracks located south of Lee Highway between the Colored Methodist Church and Mr Henry A. Pruner's residence."
 [Wilson 258-259]

 "On Wednesday evening, December 19, Stoneman, having discovered that the Confederates were gone, put his forces in motion for Saltville.
 Burbridge's division halted in the middle of the day at Seven Mile Ford to feed and rest.
 Gillem's bivouacked that night west of Chillhowie, his camp fires extending through the Greever farm and on towards the Huff place.
-Genersl Stonemen and Gillem spent the night in Colonel Greever's house.
+Generals Stonemen and Gillem spent the night in Colonel Greever's house.
 On Tuesday, the twentieth, they captured Saltville, Gillem's division approaching from Glade Spring and Burbridge's through Lyon's Gap.
-The forts at Saltville were defended by about four hundred men under Col. Robert Preston, three fouths of them old men and boys. some the defenders of Saltville were killed and some were captured but most escaped to the mountains and evetually rejoined Breckenridge's army.
-The Yankees burned the works at Saltville on Truesday night, December 20, and spent Wednesday breaking salt kettles and stopping up the wells.
+The forts at Saltville were defended by about four hundred men under Col. Robert Preston, three fourths of them old men and boys. some the defenders of Saltville were killed and some were captured but most escaped to the mountains and eventually rejoined Breckenridge's army.
+The Yankees burned the works at Saltville on Tuesday night, December 20, and spent Wednesday breaking salt kettles and stopping up the wells.
 Thursday morning, the twenty-second they evacuated Saltville, Gillem returning to Tennessee and Burbridge reentered Saltville.
 According to official reports of the Federal generals the destruction at Saltville was complete, all the kettles were smashed to bits and the wells so effectually choked that it would be easier to dig new ones that reopen them.
-Accoring to General Breckenridge's report, corroborated by Mr. Alex Stuart, owner of the works, about one-third of the kettles were destroyed and the damage to wells could be repaired in a few weeks."
+According to General Breckenridge's report, corroborated by Mr. Alex Stuart, owner of the works, about one-third of the kettles were destroyed and the damage to wells could be repaired in a few weeks."
 [Wilson 251]

-1869, April 21 - [Births 1857-1885, Smyth Co., VA] 1870 - He is found working as a gardner for the wealthy Preston family.
+1869, April 21 - [Births 1857-1885, Smyth Co., VA] 1870 - He is found working as a gardener for the wealthy Preston family.
 He could have worked for the estate in Virginia or Tennessee since the border is right here.

 1880 - James Doyle is still living in Marion Township, Smyth County, Virginia.
 He seems to be living next door to a niece or his daughter with two children and his son James with a wife and daughter.